dextr-cloud/dextr-docs/docs/_pages/email-task.md

 - Last step is review, so review the information and save the changes.

-And that's it!
-You're now set up to start receiving emails in your instance.

 #### 8 - S3 bucket

 - The S3 bucket used by SES to store incoming E-Mail needs to have CORS permissions assigned to it: